A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Previous Sketches and Processes

 \subsection{Single-Level Aggregation and the Central Limit Theorem}

 We start from the \textsf{AMS} sketch by Alon, Matias, and Szegedy \cite{alon1996space}, where a cell $Q$ stores

-Here $\mathbf{x}$ is a $\Z$-stream and the $\xi_v \in\{-1,1\}$ are i.i.d.~Rademacher random variables.\footnote{Again, in \cite{alon1996space}'s analysis, 4-wise independence hashing suffices to guarantee a good enough estimate but we need to assume they are i.i.d.~here to talk about the exact distribution of the final state.} Now suppose the input vector is repeated $w$ times on disjoint supports.
-Then the final state would be
+Here $\mathbf{x}\in \mathbb{R}^n$ is updated in an $\R$-turnstile and the $\xi_v \in\{-1,1\}$ are i.i.d.~Rademacher random variables.\footnote{Again, in Alon, Matias, and Szegedy's analysis~\cite{alon1996space}, 4-wise independent hashing suffices to guarantee a good enough estimate but we need to assume they are i.i.d.~here to talk about the exact distribution of the final state.} Now suppose the input vector is repeated $w$ times on disjoint supports, i.e., $\mathbf{x}_w\in \mathbb{R}^{nw}$ with $\mathbf{x}_w(v) = \mathbf{x}(v\bmod n)$.
+Then the final state of the sketch for $\mathbf{x}_w$ would be